Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Some of the most respected singers in the fado community, such as Beatriz da Conceição, Alfredo Marceneiro and Rodrigo, among others, have a style and a way of singing that are extremely appreciated in their milieu, but which are not usually given due value by the general public.

-On the other hand, there are fado singers like Mariza or Cuca Roseta who have tremendous success with the masses but are not especially appreciated among big fado lovers.
+On the other hand, there are fado singers like Mariza or Cuca Roseta who have tremendous success with the masses, but who are not especially appreciated among the big fado lovers.

 Listen, for instance, to this interpretation by Beatriz da Conceição (born in Porto) of Fado Alfacinha: